d-bl/MAE-gf/docs/counting-snow/index.md

 The following images illustrate how the numbering works.
 The basic numbers show the order of the pairs at the end.
-A prefix and/or suffix indicates bouncing.
+A prefix and/or suffix indicates which pair bounces.
 An S or Z is used to indicate to which side a twice bouncing pair travels first.

 ![](numbering-method.svg)